MapsPeople/docs/src/content/cms/index.md

 The Media Library currently supports 2D models and Icons.

-Anywhere in the CMS you can change Icons for one or more markers on the Map, you use the Media Library to do so.
-This is done by accessing the Display Rules panel, and clicking "Open Media Library" on the "Icon" menu panel.
-More information about the media library can be found [here](https://docs.mapsindoors.com/content/cms/media-library/).
+In the CMS you can change the Icons for markers on the Map by using the Media Library.
+This is done by opening the Media Library from the Icon and 2D model sections in the Display Rules editor, both on Location and Type level.
+More information about the Media Library can be found [here](https://docs.mapsindoors.com/content/cms/media-library/).

-In the Media Library, you can navigate all uploaded media, both 2D models and icons.
+In the Media Library, you can see and manage all uploaded media, both 2D models and icons.
 Media can be either in .jpg, .png or .svg file formats.
 For icons specifically, we highly recommend using the SVG format.

 Icons have a suggested limit of 128x64 pixels, and no more than 150kb in size, but this can be overridden.
 There is a hard limit on file size of 8 mb.

-We support bulk uploading of image files to the Media Library.
+> If your images appear "too large" on the map, please revisit your settings.

 #### Uploading SVGs